IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > The essence of article 3 of ICESCR is that the rights set forth in the Covenant are to be enjoyed by men and women on a basis of equality, a concept that carries substantive meaning.
 While expressions of formal equality may be found in constitutional provisions, legislation and policies of Governments, article 3 also mandates the equal enjoyment of the rights in the Covenant for men and women in practice.
 ICESCR GC 16 - p6

 >  Article 3 requires States to undertake to ensure the equal right of men and women to enjoy the Covenant rights ICESCR GC 20 - p4

+> Article 3 sets **a non-derogable standard** for compliance with the obligations of States parties as set out in articles 6 through 15 of ICESCR ICESCR GC 16 - p 17

 ### Which parts of government?